Faithlife/FaithlifeUtility/docs/Faithlife.Utility/StringSegment/Owner.md

 ## Property Value

-The owner string of the segment.
+The source string of the segment.

 ## See Also